mitchellwaite/motorcycle-parts-reference/bikes/klx/big_bore.md

 If the valve cover gasket is worn, it is useful to replace when installing the big bore kit to prevent oil leaks.
 P/N `11060-1318` applies to all KLX 250 models and 1997-2007 KLX 300 models

+For tuning, reference the appropriate tuning section from the previous page.

 ## 300cc (OEM parts)
 For 250 owners looking for an upgrade using Kawasaki parts, it is possible to use the cylinder, piston, and appropriate gaskets from the KLX 300.
-THe chart below includes part numbers for the bits from the original (1997-2007) KLX 300R, updated part numbers for the original KLX 300, and part numbers for the 2021 KLX 300R and 300SM.
+The chart below includes part numbers for the bits from the original (1997-2007) KLX 300R, updated part numbers for the original KLX 300, and part numbers for the 2021 KLX 300R and 300SM.
 These parts can also be used to refresh a KLX 300 if parts are worn.

 <table>
    <thead>